Family demands justice after PSL star’s fatal crash claims nine-year-old’s life

-A family is seeking justice after their nine-year-old daughter, Gomolemo Mavimbela, died in a horrific car accident caused allegedly by Sekhukhune United player, Shaun Mogaila, in Tembisa on Wednesday morning.
+A family is seeking justice after their nine-year-old daughter, Gomolemo Mavimbela, died in a horrific car accident allegedly caused by Sekhukhune United player, Shaune Mogaila, in Tembisa on Wednesday morning.

 The footballer faces charges of culpable homicide, reckless and negligent driving, and fleeing the scene.